tanezky/tanezky.github.io/_posts/nas/2024-07-24-inspecting-terramaster-f4-424-pro.md

 ![Fan from back](/assets/img/posts/disassembly-of-terramaster-f4-424-pro/disassembly05.jpg){: width="2602" height="1848" .w-75 .center}
 _Backside of the fan_

 The TerraMaster F4-424 Pro is cooled by a 120 x 120 x 25 mm seven-blade fan manufactured by Shenzhen Yongyihao Electronics Co.
 Ltd., better known for their SnowFAN brand.
-The fan operates between 8-13.5 VDC, consumes 3.84 Watts, and can reach a maximum speed of 3000 RPM, according to the [datasheet](/assets/files/datasheets/snowfan-1-2106260UQ9326.pdf).
+According to the [datasheet](/assets/files/datasheets/snowfan-1-2106260UQ9326.pdf), this fan operates between 8-13.5 VDC, consumes 3.84 Watts, and has a maximum speed of 3000 RPM, generating an impressive airflow of 112.2 CFM (cubic feet per minute) or 190.63 m³/h.
+This is significantly more powerful than typical PC chassis fans, which usually have about half the airflow.
+The reported noise level is 44.5 dBA, comparable to the ambient noise of normal living, such as conversation or a radio playing in the background.
 The manufacturer [claims](https://www.snowfan.hk/dc_axial_fan/107.html) a lifespan of up to 70,000 hours, potentially translating to eight years of continuous operation.

-While these specifications are promising, real-world performance and longevity under continuous load remain to be seen.
-Fortunately, [Techpowerup](https://www.techpowerup.com/review/terramaster-d8-hybrid/9.html) has conducted a review with noise level measurements on this same fan model, which can give some insights into its expected performance.
+While these specifications sound promising, real-world performance and longevity under continuous load remain to be seen.
+Fortunately, [Techpowerup's](https://www.techpowerup.com/review/terramaster-d8-hybrid/9.html) review includes noise level measurements for this specific fan model, providing valuable insights into its expected performance.

 ## SATA Expansion Board